JoshTjan/RNA-seq-Analysis-of-Superior-Cervical-Ganglia-SCG-from-Healthy-and-Heart-Disease-Sample/README.md

 ### 6. Visualization

 To visualize the results, we used `gseaplot` for generating plots.
-The code for creating heatmaps and volcano plots can be found in the Jupyter notebook `Visualization.ipynb`.
+The code for creating heatmaps and volcano plots can be found in the Jupyter notebook.

+### 7. Gene Ontology Enrichment Analysis
+In this project, we conducted Gene Ontology (GO) enrichment analysis to gain insights into the biological processes, molecular functions, and cellular components associated with the differentially expressed genes (DEGs) identified in our RNA-seq data.
+The analysis was performed using the `goatools` library in Python.

 ## Results